Board of Directors

-Ware Sykes is the CEO of NoWait, the first and only mobile network for casual-dining restaurants.
-Since he joined the company in 2013, NoWait has grown from seating 700,000 guests every month to over 6 million every month, and has seated more than 60 million to date.
+Ware Sykes is the CEO of NoWait, the first and only mobile network for casual-dining restaurants, which he joined in 2013.
 In early 2014, NoWait launched its consumer-facing guest app, which is now available at casual-dining restaurants in all 50 states and in every major metropolitan area across the country.

 Over his 16-year career, Ware has generated dramatic growth in technology-enabled networks, and is replicating that success with NoWait.
 Leveraging his experience with general management, product development, B2B and B2C marketing, sales and operations, he is enabling NoWait to reach its potential, which has grown exponentially since his arrival.
 A highly sought-after industry pundit, Ware has been featured by Entrepreneur, The Wall Street Journal, TechCrunch, USA Today, FOX Business Live, and Reuters.

 Previously, Ware was the Vice President of Sales & Services for TheLadders, the online and mobile job-matching service, where he led all sales and enterprise marketing.
 During his six-year tenure, he pioneered "Signature," an unprecedented, systematic program designed to guarantee job offers for job-seeking professionals.